-(i) Further, bonding time is critical for an infant's long-term development and the well-being of parents.
-California has acknowledged the importance of bonding time and paved the way in supporting bonding within working families.

-- (j) Since 2004, workers have been entitled to up to six weeks of family leave to bond with their children.
+- (g) Children of teen mothers tend to struggle more in school, are less likely to complete high school, have lower performance on standardized tests, and are more likely to enter the foster care system and become teen parents themselves. - (h) Studies show that pregnancy can motivate pupils to complete school and pursue postsecondary education. - (i) Further, bonding time is critical for an infant's long-term development and the well-being of parents.
+California has acknowledged the importance of bonding time and paved the way in supporting bonding within working families. - (i) Since 2004, workers have been entitled to up to six weeks of family leave to bond with their children.
 Working families benefit significantly from bonding time.
 Parenting pupils and their infants, some of our most vulnerable citizens, should not have to choose between their family and education. - SEC.
 2. Section 222.5 is added to the Education Code, to read: 222.5.
-A school district shall notify pregnant and parenting pupils of their rights and options through annual school year welcome packets, through independent study packets, online, in lactation rooms, in locker rooms, and in libraries. - SEC.
-3. Section 46015 is added to the Education Code, to read: 46015. (a) A school may allow a parenting pupil who gives birth up to six weeks of parental leave for births without complications or eight weeks of parental leave for Caesarian section births and may allow a parenting pupil not giving birth up to four weeks of parental leave after the birth. - (b) (1) Absences allowed pursuant to this section shall not be deemed absences in computing average daily attendance pursuant to Section 42238.5 if the governing board of the school district of attendance files an expectant and parenting pupil policy, including procedures for ensuring pupils are provided with schoolwork while on parental leave, with the department. - (2) An expectant and parenting pupil policy shall require a pupil to submit a parental leave request form, similar or the same as request forms used to request temporary disability time off, to the pupil's school before the end of the pregnant pupil's second trimester.
-A school shall process a request within five business days and provide makeup work plan development process guidelines to a pupil in conjunction with the positive determination of parental leave. - SEC.
-4. Section 48205 of the Education Code is amended to read: - 37 48205. (a) Notwithstanding Section 48200, a pupil shall be 38 excused from school when the absence is: - (1) Due to his or her illness.
+A school district shall notify pregnant and parenting pupils of their rights and options available pursuant to Title IX of the federal Education Amendments of 1972 (20 U.S.C.
+Sec.
+1681 et seq.) and Sections 222, 46015, and 48206.3 through annual school year welcome packets pursuant to Section 48980, through independent study packets, on the school district's Internet Web site, in lactation rooms, and in locker rooms. - SEC.
+3. Section 46015 is added to the Education Code, to read: 46015. (a) The governing board of a school district may allow a parenting pupil who gives or expects to give birth up to six weeks of parental leave and may allow a parenting pupil not giving birth up to three weeks of parental leave after the birth.
+The length of leave shall be determined by the pupil and shall not exceed the length of time allowed by this subdivision. - (b) (1) Absences allowed pursuant to this section shall not be deemed absences in computing average daily attendance pursuant to Section 42238.5 if the governing board of the school district of attendance files an expectant and parenting pupil policy, including procedures for ensuring pupils are provided with schoolwork while on parental leave, with the department. - (2) For purposes of calculating average daily attendance for a pupil on parental leave, one day of attendance shall be credited for each day on which at least one hour is spent on activities related to the instruction of that pupil.
+A pupil on parental leave shall not be credited with more than one day of attendance per calendar day.